karlwilcox/website-build/articles/_posts/2022-02-03-stack-exchange-rant.md

 ---
-layout              : article
+layout: article
+comments: true
-title               : "Stack Exchange Rant" subheadline         : ""
+title: "Stack Exchange Rant"
-teaser         : ""
+subheadline: ""
-category               : "general"
-comments           : true
+teaser: "Thoughts and Ramblings"
+tags:
+  - post
+categories:
+  - article
+image:
+  thumb: fp-gallery/Authority-Figure-thumb.jpg
+  title: fp-gallery/Authority-Figure.jpg
+  caption_url: "The Author"
 ---
 My students will attest that I have a tendency to drift off-topic during tutorials and sometimes descend into rants.
 One subject that often starts me off is Stack Exchange and why it is no longer a useful source for answers to technical questions.
 Rather than repeat